lacchain/vc-contracts/README.md

  - chainId: The network id (In L-net is 648529)
  - verifyingContract: The address of **ClaimsVerifier** contract

-As mentioned in the Structure section, the contract to register a credential is **ClaimsVerifier**, and the function for this is as follows:
+As mentioned in the Structure section, the contract to register a credential is **ClaimsVerifier**, and the function to do this is:

 ```solidity
 function registerCredential(address _subject, bytes32 _credentialHash, uint256 _from, uint256 _exp, bytes calldata _signature)